Corn On The Cob

 Serving and Pairings

-Corn on the cob pairs wonderfully with grilled meats, salads, or as a side dish for a picnic.
-It’s perfect alongside burgers, hot dogs, or even seafood, enhancing any meal with its sweetness.
+Corn on the cob pairs beautifully with grilled meats, salads, or as a side dish for tacos.
+It also complements dips and salsas, enhancing any summer meal.

 Storage and Reheating